 Here are the different incarnations of the X-Men so far:

-The Original Team (Stan Lee/Jack Kirby, Roy Thomas/Neal Adams): The founding team from 1963, which featured Cyclops, Angel, Beast, Iceman, and Marvel Girl as its central cast, and was led by Professor X. These early issues introduced Magneto as the team's archnemesis, along with his Brotherhood of Evil Mutants, which at the time featured Quicksilver and Scarlet Witch (before both reformed and became Avengers), Mastermind, and Toad.
+The Original Team (Stan Lee/Jack Kirby, Roy Thomas/Neal Adams): The founding team from 1963, which featured Cyclops, Angel, Beast, Iceman, and Marvel Girl as its central cast, and was led by Professor X. These early issues introduced Magneto as the team's archnemesis, along with his Brotherhood of Evil Mutants, which at the time featured his twin children Quicksilver and Scarlet Witch (before both reformed and became Avengers), Mastermind, and Toad.
 While the early issues focused on typical good versus evil/law versus crime stories, they did feature an undertone (which, depending on the issue, would become more overt) of racism and prejudice as a central theme.
-When the Lee and Kirby team left the book in 1969 and it was passed to Roy Thomas and Neal Adams, who added Mimic (briefly), Polaris, and Cyclops's long-lost brother Havok to the roster, as well as retconning Changeling into becoming a member to facilitate one of the first instances of Comic Book Death.
+When the Lee and Kirby team left the book and it was, after a few different teams, passed to Roy Thomas and Neal Adams, who added Mimic (the first non-mutant, and only briefly), Polaris, and Cyclops's long-lost brother Havok to the roster, as well as retconning Changeling into becoming a member to facilitate one of the first instances of Comic Book Death.
 However, the book proved not to be exciting enough for readers, and suffered from poor sales, to the point where issues #67-93 were just reprints of older issues.

 The New X-Men (Len Wein/Dave Cockrum, Chris Claremont/John Byrne): After the disappointing original run of the X-Men in the '60s, 1975 saw a change as Wein and Cockrum released the pivotal Giant-Size X-Men #1.
 In this issue, Xavier and Cyclops were forced to recruit a new, international, multi-racial team, made up of Storm from Kenya, Nightcrawler from West Germany, Colossus from Russia, Banshee from Ireland, Sunfire from Japan, Thunderbird from an Apache nation, and, of course, Wolverine, to save the old team from a failed mission.
 This team was immensely more popular than the first, and can likely be attributed to the franchise's growing popularity ever since.
 Sunfire left the team immediately after his introduction, and Thunderbird was promptly killed, and the X-Men found themselves delving into a darker territory than before.
 Marvel Girl soon rejoined the team, thus heralding the series' best known story arc, The Dark Phoenix Saga.